 Panty liners can feel like a godsend right before or after your period.
-Panty liners can also be helpful for feeling fresh and clean whenever you’re dealing with pesky discharge.
-And panty liners can also help you feel secure to have on hand, just in case things get a little unpredictable "down there."
+Panty liners can also help you feel fresh and clean whenever you’re dealing with pesky discharge.
+And panty liners can also help you feel secure if you have them on hand, just in case things get a little unpredictable "down there."

 What are panty liners?

-The most basic definition is that they are very thin versions of maxi pads worn inside a woman's underwear to prevent stains.
-While most women recognize this most prominently and obviously during their cycle, they might not be aware of everything panty liners have to offer--that go well beyond stain prevention.
+The most basic definition of panty liners is that they are very thin versions of maxi pads worn inside a woman's underwear to prevent stains.
+While most women will recognize this most prominently during their cycle, they might not be aware of everything else that panty liners have to offer — that go well beyond stain prevention.

-Panty liners are meant to be worn for one day, tops.
+- A panry liner should be worn no longer than a day, tops.
 But it should be changed whenever it starts to feel moist.

-Generally, you shouldn’t wear panty liners every day.
-Panty liners have a plastic adhesive backing that traps moisture, which increases your chance of a yeast infection.
+- Generally, you shouldn’t wear panty liners every day.
+Health experts recommend changing them as often as possible to decrease your chance of a yeast infection.

-If you're wearing a panty liner that has fragrances or colors, it can sometimes be a factor in unnecessary itchiness and discomfort during your cycle.
-If this happens to you often, consider using organic cotton products as an alternative.
+- If you're wearing a scented panty liner, it can sometimes cause itchiness and discomfort during your cycle.
+If this happens to you often, consider using unscented organic cotton products instead.

-If you're trying out a new running routine, know that extra discharge is super common, since running makes you expel more of it.
-Panty liners can be a big help with unexpected leaks whenever you have a day ahead of you that you know you're going to be active.
+- If you're trying out a new exercise routine, be aware that you may have some extra discharge because of it.
+Panty liners can be a big help with unexpected leaks whenever you have a day ahead of you when you know you're going to be super-active.

-You can also use panty liners to block sweat marks on your shirt.
+- You can also use panty liners to block sweat stains on your clothes.
 Place them sticky side down inside your shirt (just make sure it’s not too light of a fabric!), where your armpits hit the clothing.
-Then, layer on top of that, and the absorbent stick-ons will act as a buffer to keep them dry.
-Sidenote: if you suffer from excessive sweating on a regular basis, it's important to talk to your doctor about your options.
+Then, layer your shirt on top of that, and the absorbent stick-ons will act as a buffer to keep them dry.
+(If you suffer from excessive sweating on a regular basis, it's important to talk to your doctor about your options.)